-Under the agreement, Mr. Schrepfer's original annual base salary was \$245,000.
-Mr. Schrepfer is eligible for an annual cash bonus, the target of which is up to 40 percent of his base salary, based on the achievement of certain individual and corporate objectives, as determined by the Board.
+Mr. Schrepfer serves as the Company's Senior Vice President, New Business Development and Specialty Sales.
+The Company entered into an employment agreement with Mr. Schrepfer on January 17, 2020.
+Under the agreement, Mr. Schrepfer's annual base salary is \$458,000.
+Mr. Schrepfer is eligible for an annual cash bonus, the target of which is 55 percent of his base salary, based on the achievement of certain individual and corporate objectives, as determined by the Board.